cyrilgoutte/EuroGames16/README.md

 # EuroGames16

-A collection for benchmarking change detection
+A collection for benchmarking change detection.

+This si the data used in the paper:

+Goutte, C., Wang, Y., Liao, F., Zanussi, Z., Larkin, S. and Grinberg, Y. (2018) EuroGames16: Evaluating Change Detection in Online Conversation, Proc.
+11th Language Resources and Evaluation Conference (LREC-2018).

-The dataset is available here: https://sites.google.com/site/cyrilgoutte/research-1/Euro16.zip
+The dataset is available here:

+https://sites.google.com/site/cyrilgoutte/research-1/Euro16.zip

 The collection is available as a zip file containing